• Skip to primary navigation

 • Æbleskiver pan

-• Wooden skewer or other pointy object
+• Wooden skewer, knitting needle or other long pointy object

 Ingredients